clarkkon/Text-Classification-of-Newsgroup-Dataset--Natural-Language-Processing-Cumulative-Lab/README.md

 #### 3. Build and Evaluate a Baseline Model with `TfidfVectorizer` and `MultinomialNB`

 Ultimately all data must be in numeric form in order to be able to fit a scikit-learn model.
-So we'll use a tool from `sklearn.feature_extraction.text` to convert all data into a vectorized format.
+So I'll use a tool from `sklearn.feature_extraction.text` to convert all data into a vectorized format.

 Initially I'll keep all of the default parameters for both the vectorizer and the model, in order to develop a baseline score.

 #### 4. Iteratively Perform and Evaluate Preprocessing and Feature Engineering Techniques

-Here you will investigate three techniques, to determine whether they should be part of our final modeling process:
+Here I will investigate three techniques, to determine whether they should be part of my final modeling process:

 1. Removing stopwords
 2. Using custom tokens